-Why It’s So Good, How It’s Made, Coffee Farms To Visit & The 9 Best Blends
+Why It’s So Good, How It’s Made, Coffee Farms To Visit & The 9 Best Brands

 If you know anything about coffee, you probably know Nicaragua is home to some of the best in the world.
 Nicaraguan coffee is coveted by connoisseurs for its sweet chocolate aroma, smooth body, and bright floral and citrus flavor profiles.

-Read on to find out why Nicaraguan coffee is so good, how it’s made, the best coffee farms to visit in Nicaragua, and where you can get the 9 best blends online.
+Read on to find out why Nicaraguan coffee is so good, how it’s made, the best coffee farms to visit in Nicaragua, and where you can try the 9 best brands.

 A Major Industry